paulgb/tiny_id/README.md

 (LCG) is a simple, non-cryptographic pseudorandom number generator.

-LCGs are interesting because they generate numbers in a cycle, and the length of that cycle as a function of the parameters to the LCG is well known.
+LCGs are interesting because they generate numbers in a cycle, and the length of that cycle as a function of the parameters to the LCG is well-studied.
 In particular, one thing that's well understood is how to make an LCG that generates the numbers 1..m with a cycle size of m, i.e., to generate a permutation of the numbers 1..m.
 This is called the Hull-Dobell Theorem.